You’ve just approved a security review of your codebase. Do you:

 - Label and describe your tests.
 More complicated tests should describe the exact behavior they’re testing.
 The expected results of tests, both positive and negative, should be documented.

-Include past reviews and bugs.
-Previous audit reports can provide guidance to the new audit team.
-Similarly, documentation regarding past security-relevant bugs can give an audit team clues about where to look most carefully.
+Include past security reviews and bugs.
+Previous reports can provide guidance to the new assessment team.
+Similarly, documentation regarding past security-relevant bugs can give an assessment team clues about where to look most carefully.

 Deliver the code batteries included

-Just like a new fully remote developer, the audit team will need a copy of the code and clear guidance on how to build and deploy your application.
+Just like a new fully remote developer, the assessment team will need a copy of the code and clear guidance on how to build and deploy your application.

 - Prepare the build environment.
 Document the steps to create a build environment from scratch on a computer that is fully disconnected from your internal network.
 Where relevant, be specific about software versions.
 Walk through this process on your own to ensure that it is complete.
 If you have external dependencies that are not publicly available, include them with your code.
 Fully provisioned virtual machine images are a great way to deliver a working build environment.

 - Document the build process.
 Include both the debug and release build processes, and also include steps on how to build and run the tests.
 If the test environment is distinct from the build environment, include steps on how to create the test environment.
-A well-documented build process enables an auditor to run static analysis tools far more efficiently and effectively.
+A well-documented build process enables a consultant to run static analysis tools far more efficiently and effectively.

 - Document the deploy process.
 This includes how to build the deployment environment.
 It is very important to list all the specific versions of external tools and libraries for this process, as the deployment environment is a considerable factor in evaluating the security of your product.
-A well-documented deployment process enables an auditor to run dynamic analysis tools in a real world environment.
+A well-documented deployment process enables a consultant to run dynamic analysis tools in a real world environment.

-At this point you’ve handed off your code, documentation, and build environment to the auditors.
+At this point you’ve handed off your code, documentation, and build environment to the assessment team.
 All that prep work will pay off.
-Rather than puzzling over how to build your code or what it does, the audit team can immediately start work integrating advanced analysis tools, writing custom fuzzers, or bringing custom internal tools to bear.
+Rather than puzzling over how to build your code or what it does, the assessment team can immediately start work integrating advanced analysis tools, writing custom fuzzers, or bringing custom internal tools to bear.
 Knowing your specific goals will help them focus where you want them to.

-An audit can produce a lot of insight into the security of your product.
-Having a clear goal for the audit, a clean codebase, and complete documentation will not only help the audit, it’ll make you more confident about the quality of the results.
+A security review can produce a lot of insight into the security of your product.
+Having a clear goal for the review, a clean codebase, and complete documentation will not only help the review, it’ll make you more confident about the quality of the results.

-Interested in getting an audit?
+Interested in getting a security review?
 Contact us to find out what we can do for you.

 Resolve the easy issues